REST Lua Service

 Script Selection (REST Request)

-Script selection is not configured.
-The script name is simply the part after the “/” of the path.
+2. Attempting to run a script whoes name is simply the part after the final “/” of the path.

 Refer to the LogicApp configuration for more information on directories, library paths, and script caching parameters.